MagsAlmeida/MyProjects/ReadMe.md

 # 💫 About Me:
 Hello there!
-My name is Margarida, and I'm a Junior Fullstack developer who is <br>passionate about Outsystems.
+My name is Margarida, and I'm a Junior Fullstack developer who is <br>passionate about programming.
 I'm excited to be starting a new path in the tech <br>industry, and I'm eager to learn more about this platform.<br>While I'm still honing my technical skills, I'm actively practicing and working on <br>personal projects to improve my abilities with Outsystems. <br>When I'm not coding, I enjoy reading books and watching movies to relax and unwind. <br>I'm always eager to connect with others and learn from their experiences.

 ## 🌐 Socials: